beebooplena/laser_shop/README.md

 ## B2C e-commerce business model
 ### Value Propositions
-Our customers are people that wants a highly quality products and can customize them with engraved names.
+Our customers are people that wants quality products and can customize them with engraved names.
 Our customers are people that see the value of having names on their everyday products.
 People that buys the product are often parents, families or friends that see the practical in having names on barbecue sticks, hammers, knives etc. It is also perfect for a unique present, so the customer age can be all from 16 - 100 years old.
 The customer group is very broad.

 ### Market opportunity
 The market space is big for this webshop.
 Our main customers are people that use social media daily, therefore we have chosen to use facebook, youtube and instagram.
 A facebook "businesspage" has been made to make people curious around our webstore and make people check out the webshop.
 Making blogpost on our facebook page/blog in our webstore/newsletters with marketing content is a nice way to find customers.
 Youtube videos and updating instagram with images from our store is also a nice way to show marketing content.
 Since this webshop is a small scale webstore business with few products and only 1 person working there.
 We must be careful not to grow to fast.
-Therefor the webstore will wait a bit with paid advertising/ influencer marketing or paying commissions to external websites.
+Therefore the webstore will wait a bit with paid advertising/ influencer marketing or paying commissions to external websites.
 The website has done search engine optimizations.
 We will promote our products through facebook, instagram, webstore blog, newsletters.
-We will also do advertise our products as a nice gift for familymembers or friends.
+We will also advertise our products as a nice gift for familymembers or friends.
 Our products do sometimes offer discounts.
-Our user will surely be glad to hear about descounts.
+Our user will surely be glad to hear about discounts.
 The goal of this webstore is to grow steadily, grow our business and offer new products to our customers.
 The best marketing strategies would be to start with advertising trough social media.
 This small scale business have a small budget on marketing.

 ![image](https://res.cloudinary.com/dokp7kv2b/image/upload/v1665532946/facebook_laserwood_ed9ldm.png)

 ## Ui and Ux
 ## Research
-I have worked as a school teacher and in an elderly home and having names on peoples things are practical, a timesaver and a necessity.
+I have worked as a school teacher and in an elderly home, having names on peoples things are practical, a timesaver and a necessity.

 ## Owner's goal